stuyvesant-cs/dwlessons/fcs/18_turtles.md

 --
 - `turtle.Screen()`
   - Creates & returns a screen (window) so that you can see the actions of a turtle.
- - `.exitonclick()`
-  - Method to run on a screen object so that the program quits.
-- Generally, always have this at the end of a python program that uses turtles:
+  - After creating the screen object you can set the size of the window.
+Usually, turtles based python programs should start with this:
     ```
     window = turtle.Screen()
+    window.setup(600, 600) #set window size to 600x600 pixels
+    ```

+--
+- To make sure that closing the window quits the python program, include this at the very end:
+    ```
     window.exitonclick()
     ```